Ylfik/otp-lol-calc/README.md

 ## Credits

+Made by **Ylfik**.

-Built from a Google Sheets calculator made by me, rewritten as a web app.
+Built from my own Google Sheets calculator and rewritten as a web app with the help of an AI assistant, which wrote the code and cross-checked every value against the official item and rune data.
+The damage model, the build choices and the testing are mine.

 Udyr Calc isn't endorsed by Riot Games and doesn't reflect the views or opinions of Riot Games or anyone officially involved in producing or managing Riot Games properties.
 Riot Games and all